MA

 • This MA gives you the practical skills to work as a journalist at the highest level in print and online.
 We will learn what news means, and where it comes from.
 We will give you the ability to write compelling features and interviews.
 We’ll also be focusing on the kinds of questions you need to ask – of the individual, the state or the organs of power.
 And we address how the new digital world has transformed the way we go about journalism, adding new platforms and new technical skills.

 • The programme is practice-based so you’ll be creating magazines and working on our local news website while you’re here.
 EastLondonLines is a live news site run from the Department of Media, Communications and Cultural Studies and covering a large area of East and South London.
-Working on ELL as a journalist will give you unrivalled hands-on experience of being part of an editorial team, finding and breaking news stories and features, and using digital tools like data and video.
+Working on ELL as a journalist will give you unrivalled hands-on experience of being part of an editorial team, finding and breaking news stories and features.
+You will have options to choose to learn data, video and podcasting skills as well as using cutting edge open source technology to investigate and present stories.

 • You’ll discover how different mediums dictate how you create a story and how to adapt your style of writing to reflect the nature of the platform, from print newspapers to digital features.
 Join us and discover how to express yourself concisely, grab the attention of readers and think on your feet in this swipe-left-and-right world.